Quinton de Kock: ODI comeback

+He was then named in the Proteas ODI squad to face India in November/December 2025.
+His 106(89) in the 3rd ODI came in vain, as South Africa lost the match, and the series 2-1, to India.
+He did however equal Sanath Jayasuriya's record of Most ODI Centuries against India (7).

 Test cricket

 In February 2014, de Kock made his Test debut for South Africa, scoring seven runs in the first innings and 34 runs in the second innings against Australia at St George's Oval in Port Elizabeth.

-In January 2016, when South Africa was losing the home Test series against England, De Kock was recalled to the Test side for the second Test, taking the keeper's gloves from AB de Villiers, but failed to deliver.
+In January 2016, when South Africa was losing the home Test series against England, de Kock was recalled to the Test team for the second Test, taking the keeper's gloves from AB de Villiers, but failed to deliver.
 He was replaced by Dane Vilas at the 11th hour before the third Test, after a freak injury he picked up at home the afternoon before.
 He was again selected for the fourth and the final Test and scored his debut Test century with a score of 129 not out in the first innings coming to bat at number seven.
-In the tour, De Kock reached a milestone as the fastest to reach 10 ODI centuries.
+In the tour, de Kock reached a milestone as the fastest to reach 10 ODI centuries.
 He completed his 10th century in his 55th match.
 In their 3rd test against Pakistan he made his same score of 129 in their 2nd innings in 2019.

 On 22 July 2018 during the second test match against Sri Lanka, he went on to become the fastest wicketkeeper in terms of matches (35) to take 150 test dismissals.
 On 27 January 2019 during the fourth test match against England, he broke the record for the fastest wicketkeeper to effect 200 dismissals (47).

 On 12 June 2021, Quinton de Kock joined Mark Boucher in 3,000 runs in Test cricket as a wicketkeeper for South Africa club during his career-best 141 not-out against West Indies.

-On 30 December 2021, De Kock announced his retirement from Test cricket.
+On 30 December 2021, de Kock announced his retirement from Test cricket.